-On April 20, 2004, Mr. Steve Nieman filed a revised preliminary proxy statement referencing his intention to solicit proxies for the annual meeting.
-This preliminary proxy statement states that Mr. Steve Nieman, Mr. Richard D. Foley, Terry K. Dayton, and Robert C. Osborne, MD intend to seek election to the Company's Board of Directors as an alternate slate.
-Notwithstanding the opposing solicitation, if elected, each of the Board's nominees intends to serve.
+On April 7, 2004, Mr. Steve Nieman filed a preliminary proxy statement referencing his intention to solicit proxies for the annual meeting.
+This preliminary proxy statement states that Mr. Steve Nieman, Mr. Richard D. Foley and Robert C. Osborne, MD intend to seek election to the Company's Board of Directors as an alternate slate.